 webdev serve, you can edit your Dart files, refresh in

 Chrome, and see your edits in short order.
 This speed comes from

 compiling updated modules, not all the packages that your app requires.

 The first compilation takes the longest as it compiles the entire app.

 This section describes how to use the following commands:

 - webdev serve

 - Runs tests.

-You can customize your build using build config files.
-For details, see the build_web_compilers README.
+You can customize your build using build configuration files.
+To learn more about build configuration files, see the build_web_compilers package.

-To use dart2js instead of dartdevc, add the
+To use production compiler instead of development compiler, add the

 $ webdev serve web test:8083 # App: 8080; tests: 8083